 Mudbrick Vineyard is a well-established winery with magnificent views across the harbor and back to Auckland.
 It is popular as a wedding destination and has many award-winning wines available from their Cellar Door.
 It features two restaurants and offers luxury accommodation.

-If you will be traveling independently there are four wineries next to each other on Onetangi Road, each with their own cellar doors and restaurants.
+If you will be traveling independently there are four wineries next to each other on Onetangi Road, each with its own cellar doors and restaurants.
 Begin your wine tasting experience at Wild Estate, then stroll over to Stonyridge Vineyard.
 Take a walk over to their neighbors at Te Motu with its great wine and food and end your tour with a visit to the newish Tantalus Estate, where they have an amazing beer brewers lounge called The Alibi.

 The winery with the highest elevation is Batch Winery and has stunning 360-degree views.
 They are renowned for their high teas, bubbles, and sunset vistas.
 Kennedy Point is Waiheke Island's only certified organic vineyard, set among 300-year-old Potukawa trees overlooking Kennedy Bay with accommodation.